raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Data storage quota

 **Your experiment is allowed to produce a maximum of 3GB of data**.
 So make sure you calculate the maximum amount of storage space that your experiment's recorded data, including any photos, will take up, and that this does not exceed 3GB.
-No individual file should exceed 35MB.
+No single file should be larger than 35MB.